kscott94/bioinformatics_bootcamp/README.md

 Enter password when prompted:

-<password>,push   #then accept the DUO push notification
+password,push   #then accept the DUO push notification

 copying documents from/to summit:
 ```